edgexfoundry/device-grove-c/snap/README.md

 ## Snap configuration

-Device services implement a service dependency check on startup which ensures that all of the runtime dependencies of a particular service are met before the service transitions to an active state.

 Snapd doesn't support orchestration between services in different snaps.
 It is therefore possible on a reboot for a device service to come up faster than all of the required services running in the main edgexfoundry snap.